mmeka/TypeScript/README.md

 function fun2(date:Date, cb:()=>void):date{}
 // Unknown type.
 Any value of any type can be assigned and re-assigned for a variable of 'unknown' type.
 But, in order to have that variable value to be assigned to some other type variable, an explicit type checking block like "typeof var==='string'" is required.
 This is better than "any" for this purpose. let unknownVal:unknown;
+// Never return type.
+When a function returns nothing(see below).
+Function with an infinite loop also another example. function fun(errorCode:string,description:string):never{
+  throw {"code": errorCode, "desc": description};
+}

 typecasting
 coersion